-If you own a Motor Vehicle in Connecticut on October 1st of any year, you are liable for property taxes on your motor vehicle.
-The Assessor's Office values all vehicles at 70% of current market value using State recommended price guides and available market data.
+If you own a Motor Vehicle in Connecticut on October 1 of any year, you are liable for property tax on your motor vehicle.
+The Assessor's Office values all vehicles at 70 percent of current market value using State recommended price guides and available market data.

 Adjustments to Your Motor Vehicle Tax

 A prorated credit may be processed by the Assessor's Office if the vehicle was stolen and not recovered, totally destroyed, sold or registered in another state after October 1, when written documentation is provided.